Lichens-Innovation/Lichens-CPP/README.md

 ## Sharing source

-The source code should remain proprietary to Lichens, some right to use and modify can be provided to clients upon contract and should be verify before handing this source code to other entity.
+The source code should remain proprietary to Lichens, some right to use and modify can be provided to clients upon contract and should be verified before handing this source code to other entity.

 ## Contributions Rules